 Morning: Enjoy a morning presentation centered on the Native American cultures of the region.
 The Navajo, Hopi, Hualapai and Havasupai are but a few tribes that call the Grand Canyon home.
 A tribal member of one of the area tribes will share with the group their culture and heritage.
-Load luggage mid-morning and depart for downtown Flagstaff.
-A leisurely walking tour of downtown will bring to life the unique charms of this mountain town.
+Mid-morning we will check out of the hotel and load luggage into a trailer and depart for downtown Flagstaff.
+Once downtown, set out for a walking field trip through downtown Flagstaff that will bring to life the unique charms of this mountain town.

 Lunch: This meal has been excluded from the program cost and is on your own to enjoy what you like in Flagstaff.
 The Group Leader will be happy to offer suggestions.

-Afternoon: Depart Flagstaff for Peach Springs and the Hualapai Nation.
-Travel an original stretch of historic route 66.
-Look for Burma Shave signs and enjoy the wide open view along the way.
-Check into our hotel by 4:30 PM.
-The Hualapai Lodge is a modern tribal owned lodge offering comfortable accommodations and access to the more remote and wild western end of the Grand Canyon.
+Afternoon: Depart Flagstaff for Grand Canyon Caverns.
+We will travel a historic stretch of the historic Route 66.
+Along the way, look for Burma Shave signs and enjoy the wide open view.
+Check in to the Caverns Inn - mid-afternoon.
+The Caverns Inn provides comfortable accommodations and access to a more remote and western end of the Grand Canyon.

 Evening: Enjoy an evening presentation on a subject of local interest.
 Depending on availability of speakers - subjects may include Arizona ranching history, Hualapai Culture, Black Footed Ferret re-introduction or Colorado River History and issues to name a few.

-Morning: Depart lodge and travel down to the bottom of the Canyon aboard the Hualapai River Runners bus on Diamond Creek Road, the only road to the bottom of the Canyon.
+Morning: Depart Caverns Inn and travel to Hualapai Lodge where we will check in with the rafting company and travel down to the bottom of the Canyon aboard the Hualapai River Runners bus on Diamond Creek Road, the only road to the bottom of the Canyon.
 The Diamond Creek road is a 21 mile dirt road so prepare for a bumpy ride.
 Once at the (Colorado River) beach, the Hualapai river guides give us a safety orientation and life vest fitting.
 Then we load the inflatable motorized (approximately 25 feet long) pontoon rafts and head downstream on the Mighty Colorado!
 The "Diamond Down" Colorado River trip is about 37 miles in length.
 The first 16 miles you will encounter about 10 whitewater rapids.
 Some of these are large (5, 6 and 7 's on a 1-10 scale).
 YOU WILL GET WET!
 The air temperature at the bottom of the canyon will likely be around 80 - 90 degrees so the splashing is welcome relief and keeps everyone cool.
 BUT as everyone knows the weather can do strange things so in the event of cooler than normal temps, be prepared by having adequate rain gear for warmth.
 The rafts pull over at a couple of attractions (including the beautiful and hidden Travertine Grotto where you'll have an opportunity to climb on the rocks and splash in the water) and at a lunch spot.
 After 16 miles the rapids flatten out, but the scenery remains "Grand" in all regards.

 Afternoon: Continue down Colorado River after lunch to Quartermaster Point helicopter landing zone.
 After disembarking rafts the group will check in with the helicopter flight crew and queue up for loading.
 When you're called, get buckled into a helicopter for a short (8 minute) but spectacular ride from the river to Grand Canyon West on the Hualapai Reservation.
 Don't forget your camera for this once in a lifetime experience!
 In late afternoon, travel via bus through the starkly beautiful Joshua Tree forest and basin and range topography of the Mohave Desert to a late dinner at the Hualapai Lodge.
-WIND AND SAFETY ADVISORY: Please note that the ability to fly helicopters from the Colorado River at the end of the raft trip is dependent on wind conditions on the rim and in the canyon.
-On extremely windy days due to safety concerns, helicopters will not be allowed to fly.
-This is a very infrequent occurrence.
-If this occurs, the rafts will continue to Pearce Ferry (and additional hour on the river) where buses/vans are able to reach the river and provide transportation back to the hotel.
+WIND AND SAFETY ADVISORY: Please note that the ability to fly helicopters from the Colorado River at the end of the raft trip is dependent on wind and/or heat conditions on the rim and in the canyon.
+On extremely windy or hot days, due to safety concerns, helicopters will not be allowed to fly.
+Although this is always a possibility, it happens very infrequently.
+When this occurs the raft trip is extended on the river to Pearce Ferry (1.5 hours) where buses/vans are able to reach the participants for transport back to the hotel.
 For pictures of the raft and more information, see White Water Rafting link at www.grandcanyonwest.com

-Dinner: Enjoy a well deserved dinner back at the Hualapai Lodge.
+Dinner: Enjoy a well deserved dinner buffet back at the Caverns Inn.

-Morning: On the last day of the program the Road Scholar van will transport (for free) participants back to the starting hotel in Flagstaff.
-NOTE: Van Go Shuttle offers express service to Phoenix Sky Harbor Airport from the Hualapai Lodge on the last day of the program arriving at the Phoenix Sky Harbor Airport by 12:00 pm.
+Morning: On the last day of the program the Road Scholar van will transport (for free) participants back to the starting hotel in Flagstaff and/or the Arizona Shuttle terminal for transfers back to Phoenix.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!